CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_3_reanalysis.md

-Each individual reanalysis has its own page.
+Each reanalysis has its page.
 Here is the example of one reanalysis, RMSV000000249.1.

 ### Reanalysis page
 If you know the reanalysis ID, such as RMSV000000249.1, you can search in the main MassIVE webpage.
-Also you can access from either the dataset or the container, for example, MSV000079843 or RMSV000000249, for this reanalysis.
+Also, you can access from either the dataset or the container, for example, MSV000079843 or RMSV000000249, for this reanalysis.

 ![](img/access_quant_reanalyses/reanalysis_webpage.png)

 ### Title

-It shows the title that submitter provided in `Add Reanalysis Results` workflow.
+It shows the title that the submitter provided in the `Add Reanalysis Results` workflow.
 For this reanalysis, 'MassIVE.Quant-Reanalysis-Skyline'.

 ### Description

-It shows the description that submitter wrote in `Add Reanalysis Results` workflow.
+It shows the description that the submitter wrote in the `Add Reanalysis Results` workflow.

 ### Reanalyzed Datasets

 It shows the datasets reanalyzed for this reanalysis.
-This reanalysis is belonged to this dataset.
+This reanalysis belongs to this dataset.
 This reanalysis, RMSV000000249.1, is used the datasets from the data, MSV000079843.
 If you click the MSV ID, you will move to the dataset webpage.

 ### Summary table for this reanalysis

 There is the summary box on the left of this page.
-It shows the simple summary about experimental design and quantification/statistical analysis for this reanalysis.
+It shows the simple summary of experimental design and quantification/statistical analysis for this reanalysis.

 ![](img/access_quant_reanalyses/reanalysis_summary_table.png)